yohset95/Coursera_MLRegression/README.md

-# Flight Ticket Price Prediction using Linear Regression
+# Flight Ticket Price Prediction using Linear Regression Models
-This is a final project of Coursera's IBM Machine Learning: Regression. </br>
+This is my final project of Coursera's IBM Machine Learning: Regression. </br>
 Written by Yohanes Setiawan.

 # **Business Understanding**

 ## Introduction
-- 'Easemytrip' is an internet platform for booking flight tickets, and hence a platform that potential passengers use to buy tickets.
+- 'Easemytrip' is an internet platform for booking flight tickets, and hence a platform that potential passengers use to buy tickets
-- A thorough study of the data will aid in the discovery of valuable insights that will be of enormous value to passengers.
+- A thorough study of the data will aid in the discovery of valuable insights that will be of enormous value to passengers

 ## Problem Statement